-Age: Applicants must be at least eighteen (18) years of age.

-Education: Applicants must be a high school graduate or equivalent and provide proof of educational attainment through such means as diploma, transcripts, or official GED or High School Equivalency test results.

-Physical: Applicants must be able to perform the duties of the job safely, with or without reasonable accommodation.
+Age: Applicant(s) shall be at least eighteen (18) years of age.
+Education: Applicant(s) shall be a high school graduate or equivalent and provide proof of educational attainment through such means as diploma, transcripts, or official GED or High School Equivalency test results.
+Physical: Applicant(s) shall be able to perform the duties of the job safely, with or without reasonable accommodation.
+Testing: none Other: none

-Testing: None

-Other: None